jeffrey-w/shopping_cart_test/README.md

 ```

 Whether you are running the application locally or in a container, you may reach it in your browser at [localhost:8000/cart](localhost:8000/cart).

+## Testing

+Unit tests may be run with the command `python manage.py test`.